Philips Lumea Prestige vs Braun Silk Expert Pro 5

 Thick, supple, quality mains cables stay out of the way and don’t tangle.

 And there’s no need to worry about the flashes running out either.
 The lamp lifetime is superb for both devices.
-Here’s how they compare:
+The Braun Pro 5 gives 400,000 flashes and the Prestige 250,000 to 450,000.
+That’s plenty to complete your start-up and do many years of top-ups.

 Shape & design